thomassuedbroecker/gitops-create-software-everywhere-module/README.md

           output: sealed_secrets_cert
 ```

-### Step 6: Create GitHub tag and relase
+### Step 7: Create GitHub tag and release for the `gitops-terraform-guestbook` GitHub repository

-The module github repository releases shoulf be updated when you are going to change the module.
+The module github repository releases should be updated when you are going to change the `gitops-terraform-guestbook` GitHub repository module.
 In case when you use specific version numbers in the `BOM` which consums the module.
+That is also relevant for the `catalog.yaml` we will define later.

 Example relevant extract from a `BOM` -> `version: v0.0.5`